Abraham Foxman: Education and career

-Foxman immigrated to the United States in 1950 with his parents.
-He graduated from the Yeshivah of Flatbush in Brooklyn, New York City.
-He earned a Bachelor of Arts degree in political science from the City College of New York and graduated with honors in history.
-Foxman also holds a J.D. degree from the New York University School of Law.
-He did graduate work in Jewish studies at the Jewish Theological Seminary of America and in international economics at The New School.
+The Foxman family immigrated to the United States in 1950.
+Foxman graduated from the Yeshivah of Flatbush in Brooklyn, New York City, earned a Bachelor of Arts degree in political science from the City College of New York and graduated with honors in history.
+Foxman also held a J.D. degree from the New York University School of Law.
+He did graduate work in Jewish studies at the Jewish Theological Seminary of America, and in international economics at The New School.

-ADL legal representative Arnold Forster hired Foxman in 1965 as a legal assistant in the ADL's international affairs division.
+In 1965, Foxman was hired by ADL legal representative Arnold Forster as a legal assistant in the ADL's international affairs division.
+He rose through the ranks of the organization, becoming the head of its Middle Eastern affairs and later its international affairs.
 In 1987, Foxman was the consensus choice of the Board to become its new National Director, replacing long-time director Nathan Perlmutter.
+Also that year, he was appointed to the council of the United States Holocaust Memorial Museum by U.S. President Ronald Reagan, and was reappointed by subsequent U.S. Presidents George H. W. Bush, Bill Clinton, and Joe Biden.